Ismenama5s/haseeb-qureshi.github.io/_posts/2017-12-29-why-you-should-give-now-not-later.md

 You are not a perfect creature.
 Even if you intend to do something hard now, whether that's to donate money, swear off alcohol, go vegan, or whatever sacrifice you intend to make, you always have to factor in the possibility that you'll change your mind or regress.

 People are terrible at predicting their own regressions.
 I've met enough people who are former vegans, former renunciates, even former earn-to-givers.
 It's easy to fall into the trap of believing there's something special about your conviction that makes you immune to this.
 But everyone is vulnerable to value drift.

-You get older, your circumstances change, and your fervor becomes fuzzier, more distant, more negotiable.
+You get older.
+Your circumstances change.
+And your fervor becomes fuzzier, more distant, more negotiable.

-When I'm 50 I'll probably be as distant from my present self as I am from my 15-year-old self.
+When I’m 50, I’ll probably be as distant from my present self as I am from my 15-year-old self.

 So how can you stay true to your ideals?
-It's really simple.
+It’s simple.
 Make a habit of virtue.
-Stay inside it, keep it as a part of your life, have it seep into your bones.
+Stay inside it.
+Keep it as a part of your life.
+Have it seep into your bones.
 Give year after year, even if it slows you down.

 The path is long and sometimes disenchanting, but virtue and discipline are the only way forward.

-So that's why I'm giving now rather than later.
+So that’s why I’m giving now rather than later.
 And I feel pretty damn good about it.

 ## My 2017 donations